 Level 2 Award in Food Safety for Catering

-By law, all food handlers must have an understanding of the principles of food hygiene and know how to work safely to protect the food they serve from contamination.
-By achieving this qualification, learners will ensure they have the necessary knowledge and skills to understand the principles of cleanliness and hygiene, as well as keeping food products safe.
+Why is this Important?
+By law, all food handlers must understand food hygiene principles and know how to work safely to protect the food they serve.
+This qualification ensures that learners possess the necessary knowledge and skills to maintain cleanliness, hygiene, and food safety standards.

 Wolverhampton: 10 Red Lion Street.
 WV1 4HL - 01902 714224